-The choice of core courses follows from the conviction that all BIT Master's should understand the principles of IT strategy, business process management, enterprise architecture, data science, and business case development.
+The choice of core courses follows from the conviction that all BIT Master's should understand the principles of business process management, enterprise architecture and IT strategy, data science, business case development and enterprise security.
 Furthermore, all BIT Master's should understand and be able to apply the methods and techniques of design science and other research methodologies.

-The core courses of the BIT Master's programme are the following:
+The core courses of the BIT Master 's programme are the following:

 Term Code Name EC

-Q1 192350200 E-Strategizing 5
+Q1 201400277 Enterprise Architecture 5

 Q2 192376500 Business Process Integration Lab 5

-Q2 201400277 Enterprise Architecture 5
+Q2 202000027 Enterprise Security 5

-Q3 192320820 Design Science Methodology 5

 Q2/Q3 201400174 Data Science 5

+Q3 202000029 Empirical and Design Science Research 5

 Q4 192376000 Business Case Development for IT-Projects 5